nsu/nsu.github.io/source/_posts/2013-06-30-high-availability-postgres-on-aws.markdown

 your own solution.

-There are things like [Cloud Postgres](http://www.cloudpostgres.com/) out there, but they don't provide anything like the power of RDS (that's not to bash on Cloud Postgres, which is a really cool platform).
-So if you can use MySQL, Oracle or MSSQL, I'd recommend doing that, and saying goodbye to  Postgres until Amazon integrates it into RDS.
+There are things like [Cloud Postgres](http://www.cloudpostgres.com/) out there, but they don't provide anything like the power of RDS.
+Ideally, if you're running your application on AWS, you should try to use RDS.
+That means using MySQL, OracleDB or MSSQL, if at all possible, and saying goodbye to  Postgres until Amazon integrates it into RDS.
 This will give you easy access to to performance and reliability.
 You really can't beat it.